Social Media Usage Policy

 The Criminal Law Society is sponsoring the 6th Annual Run/Walk to End Domestic Violence held on Saturday, October 26th, 2013.
 It is held here in Philadelphia at West River Drive.
 Please register for the event by following this link:

-https://www.runtheday.com/registration/select_race_type/20263 and selecting to join "Drexel Law" team under "Open Team Registration," instead of registering as an individual.
+https://www.runtheday.com/registration/select_race_type/20263 and selecting to join "the Kline School of Law" team under "Open Team Registration," instead of registering as an individual.

 Registration costs $10.